-Building an Installation DVD

-There are similarities between creating a DVD, CD, or tape.
+Building an Installation DVD There are similarities between creating a DVD, CD, or tape.
 One major difference, however, is in disk space use.
 In particular, you must provide enough disk space to contain the system archive, any depots you wish to include, the LIF volume, and related files, as well as an ISO image containing all of these items.
 In the example in this section, you will create a logical volume (or provide a whole disk) large enough to hold the archives and the depots.
 You must have that same amount of additional space to copy the logical volume to an ISO image file.
 You must have approximately twice the amount of disk space that is consumed by your archives and depots.
 The following steps explain how to set up a logical volume that you use to assemble the files that comprise your DVD, create those files, place those files into an ISO image, and write that image to a DVD.
 A bootable DVD is not a serial device like a tape.
-It has a file system on it, and a LIF volume that contains the same information as described in "Building an Installation Tape" on page 178 except for the configuration files that describe the archives and depots.
+It has a file system on it, and a LIF volume that contains the same information as described in "Building an Installation Tape" on page 210 except for the configuration files that describe the archives and depots.
 Access to this data is somewhat different.

-The size of the ISO image is limited to the capacity of a DVD, which is approximately 4.7GB.
-Further, no file contained within the ISO image, including the archive created by make_sys_image, can be greater than or equal to 2GB when using versions of Ignite-UX previous to the following:

-- For HP-UX 11i v2 (B.11.23) use version C.6.5.x or later - For HP-UX 11i v1 (B.11.11) or 11.00 use version C.6.8.x or later
+File Size Considerations When Using a DVD The size of the ISO image is limited to the capacity of a DVD, which is approximately 4.7GB.
+Further, no file contained within the ISO image, including the archive created by make_sys_image, can be greater than or equal to 2GB when using versions of Ignite-UX previous to the following: - For HP-UX 11i v2 (B.11.23), Ignite-UX version C.6.5. x - For HP-UX 11i v1 (B.11.11) or 11.00, Ignite-UX version C.6.8.x Prior to these Ignite-UX versions, the cdfs driver in the installation kernels did not support files 2GB or larger on ISO9660 media.
+NOTE The limitation of less than 2GB for the size of a file is a limitation in the ISO9660 standard, therefore not a restriction imposed by HP-UX.

 The file system on the DVD can be either HFS or CDFS.
 You can create an HFS file system using standard HP-UX commands.
 Various third-party applications are available for a CDFS file system.

-Example Assumptions

-The following example assumes that HP-UX 11i v2 is installed on your system though these same steps can be used with HP-UX 11i v1.
+Example Assumptions The following example assumes that HP-UX 11i v2 is installed on your system though these same steps can be used with HP-UX 11i v1.
 Additionally, your system must have at least 8GB of disk space to allocate to a temporary volume that will contain the information to be written to the DVD.
 You must use HP DVD+RW drives to build installation DVDs.

-Building installation DVDs requires the mkisofs and growisofs commands.
+NOTE Building installation DVDs requires the mkisofs and growisofs commands.
 Beginning with Ignite-UX version C.6.2.x, these commands are delivered in the /opt/ignite/lbin/ directory.
 You must use the fully-qualified path (as in the following example) to ensure that you are using the correct command because these commands are also available for installation within the HP-UX dvd+rw-tools product.
+Evample